 A typical satellite mission lasts for years, and repairs are uneconomical.
 Occasionally a member of the International Space Station or another entity might attempt to fix an issue, however, this is a dangerous feat.
 Therefore, it’s essential to endeavor for flawless designs that are going to function throughout a satellite’s mission life without any issues.

 For critical missions, redundant systems are often installed in case a part or system malfunctions or dies.
 Thus, if something fails to operate properly, the redundant system can be implemented either automatically or deployed via a radio signal from the earth.
 Interestingly, a side-effect of designing for operation in space is the flexibility of being able to continue a mission even after disconnecting primary systems.

 Although satellite designs are finalized after extensive design reviews, detailed analyses, and multiple test procedures, unfortunate circumstances may still occur.
 It is essential to keep track of the various voltage, current, and temperature levels of all the major components.
 For that, data must be transmitted from the satellite to monitoring stations on earth.
 Automated, remote monitoring is called telemetry.
 If satellite telemetry records any significant abnormalities, the associated unit may be disconnected immediately to avoid damage to other systems.

 Designing systems for space used to be a government-only effort.
-Today, companies like SpaceX are launching satellites from earth for commercial companies and nations alike.
+Today, companies like SpaceX are launching satellites from the earth for commercial companies and nations alike.

-SpaceX is known for lower-cost launches and creating and successfully using the first re-useable rocket.
+SpaceX is known for lower-cost launches and for creating and successfully using the first re-useable rocket.
 (See Figure 3).
 CubeSats are a starting point for anyone who is interested in a career in space.
 Find out more about how to get started in CubeSats with NASA’s PDF on CubeSat technology for first-time CubeSat developers: CubeSat 101.